 WHAT IS AYA?

-AYA is an acronym that means adolescents and young adults.
+AYA is an acronym that stands for adolescent and young adult.
 AYA oncology is defined by the National Cancer Institute as cancer care, or research focused on those diagnosed with cancer between the ages of 15 to 39 years old.

 There are many reasons for this age definition, both biological (menarche to menopause) and developmental (independence from your parents’ care to taking care of your parents).